-To be eligible for membership in any registered student organization, or to act as a representative of Vanderbilt in any public exercise, an individual must be a full-time student of the University (as determined by the academic policies of the school in which the student is registered, and published in the University catalog).
-A student on disciplinary probation may not hold a leadership position, including (but not limited to) Admissions Tour Guide, VUceptor, Resident Adviser, head or business manager of a Vanderbilt Student Communications division, or head or business manager of a registered student organization.
-Registered student organizations and University departments may have additional eligibility requirements.
+To be eligible for membership in any registered student organization, or to act as a representative of Vanderbilt in any public exercise, an individual must be an enrolled student of the University.
+A student on academic or disciplinary probation or who fails to maintain a cumulative 2.0 grade point average may not hold a leadership position, including (but not limited to) Admissions Tour Guide, VUceptor, Resident Adviser, or president (or comparable position) of a registered student organization or Vanderbilt Student Communications division.